Close Icon

 Kynance Cove, The Lizard, Cornwall

-Located on the unique and picturesque Lizard Peninsula in southern Cornwall is the spectacular Kynance Cove.
+Located on the unique and picturesque Lizard Peninsula in South Cornwall is the spectacular Kynance Cove.

-Kynance Cove is considered one of the best Cornwall beaches and it is easy to see why: the white sandy beach has a staggeringly beautiful contrast to the dark red and black cliffs that shadow the cove.
+Kynance Cove is considered one of the best Cornwall beaches, and it’s easy to see why: the white sandy beach has a staggeringly beautiful contrast to the dark red and black cliffs that shadow the cove.
 Continuing to impress, it’s situated in one of the warmest climates in the UK, so the tranquil water radiates a gorgeous turquoise colour.

 The Cornwall beach is the ideal romantic setting, offering a secluded hideaway from larger, bustling towns.
 It’s also a great location for exploring; there is a steep path leading down to the cove, allowing walkers stunning views of the fascinating rock formations and beach below.